MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.225-23.md

 *Foreign construction material* means a construction material other than a domestic construction material.

-*Free trade agreement (FTA) country construction material* means a construction material that -
+*Free trade agreement (FTA) country construction material* means a construction material that—

 (1) Is wholly the growth, product, or manufacture of an FTA country; or

 (2) In the case of a construction material that consists in whole or in part of materials from another country, has been substantially transformed in an FTA country into a new and different construction material distinct from the materials from which it was transformed.

-*Least developed country construction material* means a construction material that -
+*Least developed country construction material* means a construction material that—

 (1) Is wholly the growth, product, or manufacture of a least developed country; or